Gregofi/camel/Caby/README.md

 Defines a new mutable global variable.
 The cp index points to a string which is the variable name.
 Pops value of the stack and assigns it to the variable.

-- new_object 0x30 | 4B index to constant pool
+- new_object 0x60 | 4B index to constant pool
-- get_member 0x31 | 4B index to constant pool
+- get_member 0x61 | 4B index to constant pool
-- set_member 0x32 | 4B index to constant pool
+- set_member 0x62 | 4B index to constant pool
-- dispatch_method 0x33 | 4B index to constant pool | 1B number of arguments
+- dispatch_method 0x63 | 4B index to constant pool | 1B number of arguments
+Calls a method on object on top of the stack.

 Pops object off the stack and corresponding number of arguments.
 Calls method on popped object with name at cp index with given arguments.
 #### Arithmetic operations